window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 There is a lack of research on the effects of vaping in pregnancy, especially on miscarriage.
 Miscarriage is the loss of a pregnancy before 20 weeks of gestation.
 Miscarriage is a common and distressing event that affects about 10-20% of all pregnancies.
 The causes of miscarriage are often unknown, but some factors that may increase the risk include maternal age, previous miscarriages, chromosomal abnormalities, infections, chronic diseases, lifestyle factors, and environmental exposures.

-Current research on vaping during pregnancy indicates that while it is not widespread among expectant mothers, its prevalence appears to be on the rise.
-For instance, in the United States, a survey revealed that the incidence of vaping during pregnancy increased from 0.6% in 2011 to 3.6% in 2015.
+In the United States, a survey revealed that the incidence of vaping during pregnancy increased from 0.6% in 2011 to 3.6% in 2015.
 Similarly, in the United Kingdom, findings show that the majority of pregnant women who vape rose from 1.1% in 2012 to 2.6% in 2016.

-These studies also suggest that most pregnant women who vape are either current smokers looking to quit or former smokers trying to reduce their smoking habit.
 In the US, for example, 65% of pregnant vapers were current smokers, and 22% were former smokers.
 In the UK, 77% of pregnant vapers were current smokers, and 15% were former smokers.

-Moreover, the research suggests that vaping may offer some advantages for smoking cessation or reduction during pregnancy.
 In France, 43% of pregnant vapers reported successfully quitting smoking altogether, while 39% reported reducing their cigarette consumption by over half.
 A study in New Zealand found that 12% of pregnant vapers quit smoking entirely, and 28% significantly reduced their cigarette consumption.

 However, it's important to note that vaping during pregnancy may also pose risks and potential harm to pregnancy outcomes.
 A US study associated vaping with an increased risk of preterm birth, low birth weight, and babies being small for their gestational age.
 In the UK, research indicated an elevated risk of stillbirth, neonatal death, and congenital anomalies among pregnant vapers.